SumitPandey-cloud/EXP_5_STATEMENTS/README.md

 # CONCLUSION

-Learnt how to use if,else and esle if statement in c++.
+Learnt how to use if,else and else if statement in c++.